Pumpkinpoem/Dice/README.md

 - __Navigation Bar__

   - Featured on both pages, the fully responsive navigation bar includes links to the Home page and Sign Up page.
 It is identical on each page to allow for easy navigation.
-  - This section allows users to navigate easily across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section allows users to navigate easily across all devices without having to revert back to the previous page via the back button.

 ![Nav Bar](assets/images/readme/navbar.PNG)